ronamosa/ronamosa.github.io/website/docs/books/summaries/life3.0.md

 At least this important insight from their "members only" meetup in Puerto Rico:

->_"..we might build technology power enough to permanently end these scourges(poverty,disease and war)-- or to end humanity itself.
+>_"..we might build technology powerful enough to permanently end these scourges(poverty,disease and war)-- or to end humanity itself.
 We might create societies that flourish like never before, on Earth and perhaps beyond, or a Kafkaesque global surveillance state so powerful that it could never be toppled"_

 ## Chapter 2: Matter Turns Intelligent